08 November 2017

 NZIER’s Monetary Policy Shadow Board continues to recommend the Reserve Bank leave the Official Cash Rate on hold this Thursday at 1.75 percent.
 Uncertainty over policies to be implemented by the new Government, and the effects of these on businesses and the housing market, were highlighted by the Shadow Board as reasons why a wait-and-see approach was prudent.
 Read the full release here.

 With the new Government indicating the Reserve Bank Act would be reviewed, NZIER has published an Insight discussing the alternatives to inflation-targeting in the post-GFC environment.

-Read the full media release here.
+Read the Insight here.

-The full Insight can be read here.
+The Insight can be read here.

-The medial release can be read here.
+The discussion paper can be read here.

 Read the full release here.

 The NZIER Economics Award for 2017 was presented to Paula Rebstock at NZIER’s AGM & dinner.

 The full citation can be read here.